Gaussian at TACC

 Licenses

 Please fill out the Usage Agreement and open a consulting ticket with the agreement as an attachment to the ticket.
-TACC maintains digital copies of Usage Agreements for all TACC users not from UT Austin.
+TACC maintains digital copies of Usage Agreements for all TACC users.
 Once you have sent in a signed version of the required agreement, TACC staff can open up access to you of the Gaussian module on all systems on which the module is installed.

 Running Gaussian